Flawless Physio Logo

 by James McCormack

-To prevent these injuries from developing if you have hyperextension at your knee you can work on building good strength through your leg and proprioception.
-A physical therapist will be able to direct you with this rehabilitation.
-In addition to strength and conditioning work, getting a brace for hyperextension of the knee can increase your knee stability and proprioception, and reduce your injury risk.
+To prevent these injuries from developing if you have hyperextension in your knee, you can work on building good strength through your leg and proprioception.
+In addition to strength and conditioning work, getting a brace for hyperextension of the knee can increase your knee stability and proprioception to reduce your injury risk.

-James McCormack is a Physical Therapist who specializes in Foot & Ankle injuries. james-mccormack.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com
+James McCormack is a Physical Therapist who specializes in Foot and ankle injuries. james-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+Earnings from this programme allow us to create free-to-read content without affecting the price of the knee hyperextension braces we recommend.

-Bauerfeind are a leading manufacturer of braces and supports with very high quality products.
+Bauerfeind is a leading manufacturer of braces and supports with very high-quality products.

-This is an excellent knee brace to prevent hyperextension, for those who need a lot of support.
+This is an excellent knee brace to prevent hyperextension for those who need significant support.
 And for those recovering from a severe knee hyperextension injury.

 McDavid Knee Support Brace

-This is a very good knee brace for hyperextension, for those who need moderate support.
+This is an excellent knee brace for knee hyperextension for those who need moderate support.
 Or those recovering from a moderate knee hyperextension injury.

 NEENCA Knee Brace